User guide

 Figure 5: Entering gene data and viewing variant data with reference to the gene data

 AgileVCFMapper can display the variant data with reference to their position a gene.
 This enables the rapid detection of putative disease causing variants in known disease genes or strong functional candidate genes.
-To import the required gene information, press the Gene data button in the Gene selection panel and select a *.gaf file (underlined by the blue line in Figure 5).
+To import the required gene information, press the button in the Gene selection panel and select a *.gaf file (underlined by the blue line in Figure 5).
 These files can be created by AgileGAFCreator which can be found here.
 These files contain the sequence and genomic co-ordinated for all the exons in genes annotated in the CCDS or RefGene data sets.
 Once imported, the location of the genes on the current chromosome will be shown below the variant data (violet box in Figure 5).
 The genes are drawn as a series of black rectangles in which the exons of genes on the forward strand are coloured green while those on the reverse strand are coloured orange (Figure 5).

-It is possible to select a gene by clicking on it using the mouse, selecting its name from the list box file or typing its name in to the text box below the Gene data button (see the green rectangle in Figure 5).
+button (see the green rectangle in Figure 5).
 The list box automatically contains the names of the genes in the currently displayed region.
 Selecting a name from this list, will automatically cause the display to zoom into the gene's position (which will be highlighted by a red rectangle) along with flanking sequence.
 This allows the presence of variants in the gene can be rapidly determined (Figure 6).
 It is also possible to select a gene by directly typing the gene's name in to the text box above the gene list with this method allowing the selection of a gene anywhere in the genome and not just the currently selected region.
-By using this feature it is possible to rapidly search a list of known disease genes to identify those in autozygous regions and with possible disease causing variants.
+By using this feature it is possible to rapidly search a list of known disease genes to identify those in autozygous regions and with possible disease causing variants.Figure 6: Viewing variant data with reference to a gene

 The Variant Viewer window

-Figure 7: Viewing variant data in a gene
+button in theFigure 7: Viewing variant data in a gene

 To view variants in a gene either select its name from the list of gene names in the bottom right of the window (under lined by a red line in Figure 7) or type the gene's name in to the text box above this list (under lined by a blue line in Figure 7).
 Once selected the display in the 'parent' window will zoom in to the gene and the large text box in the Variant Viewer window will contain information on the first variant in the gene (The variants are ordered by chromosomal location and not 5' to 3' in the selected gene).
 If the gene contains more than one variant, it is possible to iterate through the list of variants using either the '<' or '>' buttons or the number list box control (in the violet rectangle in Figure 7).
 The genotypes of the variants are not displayed in the variant annotation text; instead the variant's read and total read depths are shown so the user can discern the variant's genotype themselves.
-It is possible to save the variant annotation text by pressing the Save button (under lined by a green line in Figure 7).
+It is possible to save the variant annotation text by pressing the button (under lined by a green line in Figure 7).

 Autozygous variant viewer window overview